trezor/trezor-suite/README.md

 ```

 #### CLI
-CLI requires a configuration file.
-By default it will try to parse `l10n.config.json` inside the root of your project.
+This package also serves as CLI tool.
+Configuration is stored in a JSON file.
+By default it will try to parse `l10n.config.json` in the root of your project.
 You can also specify the path to your configuration file via command line option `--config path`.

 ```shell
     $ ttm <command>